 Before coming in, you should know that everything (and I mean everything) in the body is connected.
 It’s important to be as open as possible when getting to the bottom of your pain or issue, because it may be stemming from somewhere unlikely.
 I’ll always take the time to educate you and ensure you have a good understanding of the issue and the treatment plan, so I can help you get committed to working at recovery.

 An individual assessment is required before starting the small group sessions to determine proper muscle activation recruitment.
+In-person or telehealth initial assessments are $165 for 60 mins.
 The investment for an 8 week program is $520 ($65/session) at a fixed time and day of the week.
 The small group sessions run for 6-8 consecutive weeks.
-The 2021 schedule will be updated once COVID-19 Protocol allows.
+The 2022 schedule will be updated once COVID-19 Protocol allows.

 If you have more questions about initial physiotherapy assessments, costs, and options for online or in-person assessments, you can always contact me.
 Or, if you’d like to get started today and see for yourself, book your initial assessment online by clicking the button below.